Inspection Readiness That Improves Scores: A Practical Preparation Model for CQC Rating Decisions

 Support approach: The service introduces shift-based sampling and micro-briefing.

 Day-to-day delivery detail: Supervisors run short weekly “shift readiness” checks: two care records reviewed for that shift, one handover observed, and one short staff conversation about risk escalation and daily priorities.
 Where gaps are found (for example, generic notes, unclear escalation, incomplete monitoring records), the supervisor gives immediate feedback and repeats the check within 72 hours.
-Handover templates include two prompts aligned to quality statements (for example, changes in risk, changes in outcomes, any learning from incidents).
-This is not a training lecture; it is an operational control that keeps practice aligned.
+Handover templates include prompts aligned to quality statements, including changes in risk and learning from incidents.

 Operational example 3: Turning improvement actions into proof of impact